potree/PotreeConverter/README.md

                               root, 1: root and its children, ...
     -f [ --input-format ] arg Input format. xyz: cartesian coordinates as floats,
-                              rgb: colors as numbers, i: intensity as number --source arg              Source file.
-Can be las or laz.
+                              rgb: colors as numbers, i: intensity as number -r [ --range ] arg        Range of rgb or intensity.
+    --output-format arg       Output format can be BINARY, LAS or LAZ.
+Default is BINARY
+    --source arg              Source file.
+Can be LAS, LAZ or PLY

 Examples:

     # convert data.las with a spacing of 0.5 and a depth of 4
     ./PotreeConverter.exe C:/data.las -s 0.5 -l 4 -o C:/potree_converted

+    # same as before but output is LAZ compressed
+    ./PotreeConverter.exe C:/data.las -s 0.5 -l 4 -o C:/potree_converted --output-format LAZ

     # convert data1.las and data2.las with a spacing of 0.5 and a depth of 4
     ./PotreeConverter.exe C:/data1.las C:/data1.las C:/data2.las -s 0.5 -l 4 -o C:/potree_converted